• Ashland is named as America’s best small town

 ScienceWorks Hands-on Museum

-An interactive kid-friendly center, ScienceWorks Hands-on Museum offers more than 100 art and science exhibits to explore energy, chemistry, motion, perception, and anatomy encouraging visitors to discover and learn science principles through live demonstrations, lectures, and fun hands-on activities.
+An interactive, kid-friendly center, ScienceWorks Hands-on Museum offers more than 100 art and science exhibits that explore energy, chemistry, motion, perception, and anatomy.
+Visitors are encouraged to discover and learn science principles through live demonstrations, lectures, and fun hands-on activities.

 Address: 1500 E. Main St, Ashland, OR 97520